What are they?

 1. To monitor

-CEA (carcinoembryonic antigen) is not normally present in the bloodstream but may appear in many kinds of cancer.
+CEA (carcinoembryonic antigen), which is not normally present in the bloodstream but may appear in many kinds of cancer.
 It is commonly measured in bowel cancer, but has been used to monitor patients with cancers of the lung, breast, liver, pancreas, stomach and ovary.
 It can also appear in benign conditions such as liver disease and inflammatory bowel disease.

 2. To help diagnose and to monitor